garyszekely/cs326-final-team-dalet/docs/milestone2.md

 - /club/like/get
 GET
-returns the number of likes
+retrieve the number of likes

 - /club/info/update
 POST